 Section 2(e)(5) of the Export Import Bank Act of 1945, as amended, requires the Bank to submit, on an annual basis, a list to the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives, which designates sensitive commercial sectors and products with respect to which the provision of financing support by the Bank is deemed unlikely by the President of the Bank due to the significant potential for a determination that such financing support would result in an adverse economic impact on the United States.
-Pursuant to that requirement, the Bank submitted its Sensitive Commercial Sectors and Products List to Congress on July 10, 2014.
+Pursuant to that requirement, the Bank submitted its Sensitive Commercial Sectors and Products List to Congress on October 17th, 2018.

-This list is issued in compliance with Section 2(e)(5) of the Export-Import Bank Act of 1945, as amended.
+This Sensitive Commercial Sectors and Products List (”the List”) is issued in compliance with Section 2e(5) of the Export-Import Bank Act of 1945, as amended.

-Steel: Additions to global raw steel-making capacity 1
+Steel: Additions to global raw steelmaking capacity.

-Basis for inclusion on the list: General view that long-term surplus in raw steel-making capacity exists globally.
+Basis for inclusion on the List: General view that long-term surplus in raw steelmaking capacity exists globally.

 DRAM semiconductors: Additions to global DRAM semiconductor-making capacity.